ABBA, 2021

 Lights go on in an apartment on the second floor.

-- Post-Listening At the end of the song, the woman walks into the apartment that she used to share with her ex.
+- Writing / Speaking At the end of the song, the woman walks into the apartment that she used to share with her ex.
 Working in pairs or as a class, students imagine the conversation that happens when the man opens the door and sees her standing in the hall.
 Students then write the conversation up in the form of a dialog.
 Once the dialog is written, pairs of volunteers can come forward and act it out for the class.